janosvajda/service-polling/README.md

    another user (**Nope**, I did not create user and session management.)

 ### Personal note
-:) This is was first Vert.x and React web project in my life as I had never used them before.
+This was first Vert.x and React web project in my life as I had never used them before.
 I really enjoyed working with Vert.x and I was amazed at how effective and quick it is.